Intuition vs. Your Mind

 3. Seek Feedback: Consult with others to gain diverse perspectives, helping you validate your sixth sense or refine your analysis.

-How do you tell if it’s intuition or overthinking?
+How do you tell if it’s intuition or your mind

 Distinguishing between intuition and overthinking can be challenging, as both processes operate within our minds and influence decision-making.